 The following publications by Michael Dylan Welch, mostly poetry, are listed in chronological order, with the most recent first.
-This list does not include dozens of trifolds or broadsides I’ve also published, nor any of the 200+ trade books I’ve edited as a professional editor.
-It also does not include haiku and tanka books by other authors that I’ve edited and published with my press, Press Here, or the many publications I’ve designed or produced for Two Autumns Press or Haiku Northwest Press.
+This list does not include 70+ trifolds or broadsides I’ve also published, nor any of the 200+ trade books I’ve edited as a professional editor.
+It also does not include haiku and tanka books by other authors that I’ve edited and published with my press, Press Here, or the many publications I’ve designed or produced for Two Autumns Press or Haiku Northwest Press (unless I was an editor or had another prominent role).
 See my Amazon Author Page, and the listing of my publications on WorldCat.
-See also Blurbs.
+See also Blurbs and Woodnotes.

 See Sortable Book List.